Nick Clegg often talks about social mobility, but is it the right focus for the party’s social efforts?

 So the party can take half a leaf out of Paddy’s book in 2011.
 A belief in “social mobility” is only one part of what makes us liberals and we need to debate and decide on how important overall levels of equality are.
 And regardless of the outcome of that, the phrase should be consigned to occasional short-hand rather than making it a staple of speeches and sound bites.

-This piece appears in the latest edition of Liberator.
+A version of this piece appears in the latest edition of Liberator.